patrickkhoury11/DHS-A1-Hueristic/patrickkhoury/DH110/heuristicevaluation/README.md

 > *Recommendation: Don't make the whole page blue at each major step; keep the page gray/white to ensure contrast in the progress tracker.
 Also, create a visual representation of progress by numbering the steps and including arrows.
 Implement a progress bar that slides forward as the user completes the information.*

 #### 2. Match Between System and the Real World
 * The site lists the related Sustainable Development Goals (SGDs) for each article and event as numbers, with no text displaying what the numbers are referring to.
-The goals these numbers represent is not known to the majority of viewers.
-To be able to view which number means what, the user would have to scroll down to the very bottom of the website to see the info.
-(1):
+The goals the numbers represent are not known to the vast majority of viewers.
+To be able to view the meaning behind each number, the user would have to scroll down to the very bottom of the website to see the info.
+(2):

 <p align="center">
   <img src="../Images/search-bar.PNG" alt="Homepage search bar" width = "300px"/>